GustavoBastos04/GustavoBastos04/README.md

 ## 📫 How to reach me: gubasouza2004@gmail.com

 ## 🔭 I’m currently working on ...
-At NICE, I'm currently working as a Portfolio Solution Engineer, focused on the Presales process.
-So I'm customizing scripts in an internal platform, creating demonstrations for clients, generating technical and comercial proposals and creating quotes.
+At NICE, I'm currently working as a Portfolio Solution Engineer Intern, focused on the Presales process.
+So I'm customizing scripts in an internal platform, answering RFPs, creating demonstrations for clients, generating technical proposals and creating quotes.

 ## 🌱 I’m currently learning ...
 - Python for Data Analysis (numpy, pandas);